Gallium acetate

 The depiction of one of the bonding anions in gallium acetate.

 Gallium acetate is a salt composed of a gallium atom trication and three acetate groups as anions where gallium exhibits the +3 oxidation state.
-It has a chemical formula of Ga(CH_{3}COO)_{3} although it can be informally referred to as GaAc because Ac is an informal symbol for acetate.
+It has a chemical formula of Ga(CH_{3}COO)_{3} although it can be informally referred to as GaAc_{3} because Ac is an informal symbol for acetate.
 Gallium is moderately water-soluble and decomposes to gallium oxide when heated to around 70 °C. Gallium acetate, like other acetate compounds, is a good precursor to ultra-pure compounds, catalysts and nanoscale materials.
 Gallium acetate is being considered as a substitute in de-icing compounds like calcium chloride and magnesium chloride.

 Preparation

 Gallium acetate can be formed using a neutralization reaction (acetic acid reacts with gallium oxide or gallium hydroxide):